tytydraco/yessleep/out/The_thing_that_watches.md

 The baby monitor crackled.
-Just static at first, whispering through the dark room like a faint breath.
-Then, under the static, a sound—a wet, slow clicking, like something smacking its lips.
+Just static at first, whispering through the dark like a faint breath.
+Then, beneath the static, a sound—a wet, slow clicking, like something smacking its lips.

-Jonathan sat up in bed, his chest tightening.
-He glanced at his wife, still asleep beside him.
-The red light on the monitor blinked, flickering, and then another sound came through: laughter.
-But it wasn’t his baby’s.
+I sat up in bed, my chest tightening.
+My wife lay beside me, still asleep.
+The red light on the monitor blinked erratically, flickering in and out.
+Then another sound came through: laughter.

+But it wasn’t my baby’s.

-He bolted out of bed, heart hammering.
-The nursery door was ajar, just slightly, though he was sure he’d shut it.
-He stepped inside.
+I bolted upright, heart hammering.
+The nursery door was ajar—just slightly, though I was certain I had shut it.
+I stepped inside.

 The crib was empty.

-A single, tiny footprint—too long, too narrow—was pressed into the soft carpet, leading away.
+A single, tiny footprint—too long, too narrow—pressed into the soft carpet, leading away.

-His daughter was never found.
+My daughter was never found.

 ⸻

 That was twelve years ago.
-Jonathan does not sleep anymore.
+I don’t sleep anymore.

 Not well, anyway.

-Some nights, he wakes up gasping for air, clutching his chest, because he knows something is in the room.
-He never sees it.
+Some nights, I wake up gasping for air, my chest tight, because I know something is in the room.
+I never see it.
 Not fully.
-But he can feel it.
-A shadow in the corners where shadows don’t belong.
-A prickle at the base of his neck, like unseen eyes dragging over his skin.
+But I can feel it.
+A shadow in places where shadows don’t belong.
+A prickle at the base of my neck, like unseen eyes dragging over my skin.

 And then there are the photos.

-They arrive in the mail.
+They come in the mail.
 No return address.
-Just a plain, unmarked envelope, slid under his door in the dead of night.
+Just a plain, unmarked envelope, slid under my door in the dead of night.

 They are always the same.

-A picture of his house.
-Then, closer—his bedroom window.
+A picture of my house.
+Then, closer—my bedroom window.
 Then, inside the house.
-And in the final photo, a dark, thin figure crouching beside his bed, grinning at the camera.
+And in the final photo, a dark, thin figure crouching beside my bed, grinning at the camera.

-Jonathan does not tell his wife.
+I don’t tell my wife.

-Because when he looks closely, the figure has their daughter’s eyes.
+Because when I look closely, the figure has my daughter’s eyes.

 ⸻

 Two weeks ago, the knocking started.

 At first, it was light.
-Like fingertips tapping against the window glass.
+Fingertips tapping against the window glass.
 Then it grew louder.
 More insistent.
 A slow, rhythmic knock at exactly 3:33 AM every single night.

-The first time, Jonathan stayed in bed.
-His wife didn’t wake up.
-He told himself it was just the wind.
+The first time, I stayed in bed.
+My wife didn’t wake up.
+I told myself it was just the wind.

-But the second night, he crept to the window.
+But the second night, I crept to the window.

-A figure stood in the yard, just out of reach of the porch light.
+A figure stood in the yard, just beyond the porch light’s reach.
 Too tall.
 Too thin.
-Arms too long, hanging past where a person’s knees should be.
-The head tilted, almost curiously.
+Its arms hung too long, past where a person’s knees should be.
+Its head tilted, almost curiously.

 It knocked.

 Once.
 Twice.
 Three times.

-Jonathan did not open the window.
-He went back to bed.
+I didn’t open the window.
+I went back to bed.

 The next morning, there were footprints in the grass.

 But they didn’t lead to the window.

 They led from it.